On this page:

 x : label?

 Declares an external label.
 External labels may be used, but not defined within the program.
+In order to run a program, all external labels must be resolved using either current-externs or current-objects.

 struct